sniper-LAI/ECE143-Project/README.md

  │   ├── prediction.py       # Code for Prediction
  ├── save                    # Save visualization plot
  ├── demo.ipynb              # All the visualizations generated for presentation
+ ├── price_prediction.ipynb  # This curates all the results of our prediction and analysis.
  ├── requirement.txt         # Packages requirement
  ├── .gitignore
  └── README.md